Konloch/JVM-Sandbox/README.txt

 JVM Sandbox - Utilize Java Agents and ASM to manipulate then override Java SE classes.

-Just a simple POC to block Runtime.exec for any Java jar, the final version is in https://github.com/Konloch/bytecode-viewer
+Just a simple POC to block Runtime.exec for any Java jar

 This should work on all VMs on all OSs, if it doesn't please send an email to konloch@gmail.com with your OS and JVM information, thank you.